/blog/bluetooth_low_energy_esp32

 • Filter Accept List, when applicable.

-Advertising is visible.
-Do not use it for passwords, tokens, credentials, or personal data.
+• Putting secrets in advertising: advertising and scan response are visible.
+Do not use them for passwords, tokens, credentials, or personal data.

-Just Works encrypts the link, but it does not truly authenticate the peer.
+• Thinking Just Works protects against MITM: it can produce an encrypted link, but it does not authenticate the peer.
 It is not enough for sensitive commands.

 Architecture